dmbarbour/wikilon/README.md

 Wikilon
 =======

-A wiki and web-services based development environment for Awelon project
+A wiki-inspired development environment and software platform for Awelon project.

-## Overview

-Wikilon is a development environment for Awelon project, aiming for a wiki-like live-programming experience.

-Wikilon will serve as an alternative to the existing Text Editor + REPL development environment.
-Escaping the text editor and **.ao** files allows Wikilon to react more responsively to changes in the AO dictionary, and will more readily support incremental and persistent computation (e.g. of tests, typechecking, staged programming, partial evaluation).
-Shifting from a console REPL to browser services offers a much richer canvas for graphics and user interactions.
-Finally, the web server offers an interesting platform for long-running persistent services.

-Wikilon should provide a *minimal kernel* of capabilities - e.g. persistent state, bootstrap interpreters, the user model, recovery services.
-Most logic should be shifted into the dictionary (leveraging reflection as needed).
-We may need to start with a much larger Wikilon kernel until such a time as the dictionary is suitably mature.

-See also:
+Related:

 * [Awelon Object (AO) language](https://github.com/dmbarbour/awelon/blob/master/AboutAO.md)
 * [Awelon Bytecode (ABC)](https://github.com/dmbarbour/awelon/blob/master/AboutABC.md)
 * [Awelon Project vision](https://github.com/dmbarbour/awelon/blob/master/AwelonProject.md)

-Code that runs on the server will generally be given limited resources and some means for job control.
-I would prefer that resource failures be deterministic.

-All state associated with Wikilon will be persistent.
-Also, I'm likely to keep logarithmic histories for everything, including service states, to allow for robust recovery and debugging.

 ## Setup and Configuration

-As Wikilon approaches a usable state, I'll provide instructions for setting it up and getting started.
+NOTE: Wikilon is NOT usable at this time.
+It's still in early development.

+To get started with Wikilon:

-* install BerkeleyDB
+* install LMDB library and headers
- * (Ubuntu) sudo apt-get install libdb-dev
+ * (Ubuntu) `sudo apt-get install liblmdb-dev`
 * cabal install --only-dependencies
 * cabal install
-* if ~/.cabal/bin directory is not in PATH, consider adding it
+* if ~/.cabal/bin directory not in PATH, consider adding it
-* set WIKILON_HOME environment variable to a directory name
+* configure WIKILON_PATH environment variable (or use default)

-After install and PATH is set, you should be able to run `wikilon -pPort`.
+After installation and PATH is set, you should be able to run `wikilon -pPort` and browse `http://127.0.0.1:Port`.

 ### HTTPS (TLS/SSL) Setup